 Human activities have significantly altered coastal and marine habitats over time.
 Valuable habitat continues to be degraded, lost, or made inaccessible due to coastal development, land-based pollution, fishing gear impacts, unsustainable fishing practices, invasive species, dams and other blockages that restrict access for migratory fish species, and reduction in the amount and delivery of freshwater to estuaries.
 Climate change also has the potential to cause severe and wide-ranging impacts on habitat through changing temperatures, ocean acidification, different circulation patterns, and rising sea levels, to name a few.

 Degradation and loss of habitat has significant economic, social, and environmental consequences.
 For example, habitat degradation and loss affects the size and diversity of fish populations, which in turn impact the success of commercial and recreational fisheries.
-Given the continuing trend for human populations to concentrate near the coasts, the pressures and potential impacts on coastal and marine habitat can be expected to increase.
+Given the continuing increase in carbon dioxide emissions which lead to ocean acidification and the trend for human populations to concentrate near the coasts, the pressures and potential impacts on coastal and marine habitat can be expected to increase.

 Once habitat is damaged or lost, it is difficult and costly to recover the benefits and services that it provides.
 Government agencies and other organizations are working with a sense of urgency to protect and sustain healthy coastal and marine habitat and the communities and economies that depend on them.